 School-centred training means that students and trainees will be placed in a school environment from the start of their training, learning from experienced teachers / mentors whilst using and applying their knowledge and understanding to classroom learning through teaching placements.
-They experience the entire school year instead of short block placements.
+They are in a school placement for the entire academic year instead of only short block placements.

 You will take part in a range of training which focuses on developing a reflective and critical evaluation of research, practice and policy to ensure that your pedagogical knowledge reflects current thinking.